cskaff/cskaff/README.md

-I am enthusiastic about information security and enjoy finding solutions taht can positively impact an organization and the people it serves.
+I am enthusiastic about information security and enjoy finding solutions that can positively impact an organization and the people it serves.
 I place a high value on maintainig a strong security posture while also being an effective communicator to help protect sensitive information and mitigate risk.